 John Humphrys was an established journalistic reporter and foreign correspondent when he moved to London in 1980.
 A year later he became presenter of The Nine O'Clock News before taking the position of co-presenter of BBC Radio 4's flagship early morning news programme, Today.
 He has a reputation as one of the toughest of political interviewers, but his confrontational style is tempered by humour and informed by assiduous preparation.

-Jack Jackson's career as a trumpeter moved on to a series of programmes with his own band on Radio Luxembourg, only to be curtailed by the outbreak of war.
-After retiring as a bandleader in 1947, Jackson became a radio compere on Radio Luxembourg and the BBC Light Programme.
+Jack Jackson's played as a trumpeter with his own band in a series on Radio Luxembourg until the outbreak of war.
+After retiring as a bandleader in 1947, Jackson became a compere on Radio Luxembourg and on the BBC Light Programme.
 The seminal Jackson style punctuated pop records with comedy clips, subverted the conventional record-spinning format and influenced such disciples as Kenny Everett and Noel Edmonds.

 1926 - 2013

-David Jacobs sepulchral voice thrilled a nation when it introduced the hugely popular 1950s radio serial, Journey Into Space.
+David Jacobs sepulchral voice thrilled a nation when it introduced the hugely popular 1950s' radio serial, Journey Into Space.
 His background as an announcer and newsreader made him a perfect choice as chairman of What's My Line and Any Questions.
-Jacobs image has always been suave and immaculately blazered, and yet he found huge success in the altogether more casual world of the disc jockey.
-He has been voted Britain's Top DJ on six occasions.
+Jacobs was always suave and immaculately blazered, yet he found huge success in the altogether more casual world of the disc jockey.
+He was voted Britain's Top DJ on six occasions.

 A former Red Cross nurse and welder, Hattie Jacques was cast as Sophie Tuckshop in the well-established radio series ITMA.
 She subsequently appeared in Educating Archie before joining Hancock's Half Hour to provide a foil for Tony Hancock as the domineering secretary Griselda Pugh.
 Her popularity on radio led to even greater fame elsewhere, including 14 of the Carry On.. films and in the television comedy series Sykes.